-The district shall provide equal educational opportunity and treatment for all students in all aspects of the academic and activities program without regard to race, creed, color, national origin, sex, sexual orientation or non-program-related physical, sensory or mental disabilities.
+The district shall provide equal educational opportunity and treatment for all students in all aspects of the academic and activities program without regard to race, creed, color, national origin, age, sex, sexual orientation including gender expression or identify, marital status, or non-program-related physical, sensory or mental disabilities or the use of a trained dog guide or service animal by a person with a disability.
 RCW 49.60 Law Against Discrimination.
 District programs shall be free from sexual harassment.